-At Olive, we’ve already seen the workforce landscape fundamentally changing because AI and automation are being used to supplement the work that human employees don’t have time to get to.
+At Olive, we’ve already seen the workforce landscape fundamentally changing in the 500+ hospitals Olive is deployed at, because AI and automation are being used to supplement the work that human employees don’t have time to get to.
 We call it “Shiftwork” because it’s the trajectory through which our jobs as human employees will evolve over time to more meaningful tasks with the assistance of AI.
-For instance, at one hospital that hired Olive, employees that previously spent their days checking claim statuses now work on quality assurance and other tasks that are more suited for a human.
+For instance, at one hospital that hired Olive, employees that previously spent their days checking claim status now work on quality assurance and other tasks that are more suited for a human.

 Q: How does Olive go beyond RPA?
 How/where is AI actually used?

-An AI workforce goes beyond traditional RPA in three very important ways:
+An AI-powered digital workforce goes beyond traditional RPA in 3 very important ways:

-- Not all automations an AI workforce does can be performed by a RPA or a human – in many cases, an AI workforce uses machine learning and deep learning techniques to accomplish far more complex tasks.
+- Not all automations a digital employee does can be performed by a RPA or a human – in many cases, a digital employee uses AI-powered deep learning techniques to accomplish far more complex tasks.

-- Unlike a static RPA bot, an AI workforce can learn and adapt to change its work based on new intelligence.
+- Unlike a static RPA bot, a digital workforce can learn, adapt to change their work based on new intelligence.

-- An AI workforce interacts with its managers to provide business intelligence and recommendations on improved ways to handle tasks, so it continues to generate value long after deployment.
+- A digital employee interacts with managers to provide business intelligence and recommendations on improved ways to handle tasks, so they continue to generate value long after deployment.

-As you begin your journey with AI, starting with workflows that leverage less complex technologies such as Robotic Process Automation and Computer Vision provides value and return on investment quickly and helps lay a solid foundation for your long term AI strategy.
-That’s because, while RPA can quickly and accurately process large volumes of data, an AI workforce layers artificial cognition on top of an automation, using that data to make decisions or take action with cognitive “thinking” involved.
+As you begin your journey with AI, starting with workflows that leverage less complex technologies such as Robotic Process Automation and Computer Vision provides value and return on investment quickly and helps lay a solid foundation for your long-term AI strategy.
+That’s because, while RPA can quickly and accurately process large volumes of data, AI-powered digital employees layer artificial cognition on top of an automation, using that data to make decisions or take action with cognitive “thinking” involved.